 4. Cloudsfer – Cloud migration tool

-If you are planning a move to the cloud, check out our complete guide to cloud migration here.
+If you are planning to move to the cloud, check out our complete guide to cloud migration here.
 Cloudsfer offers on-premises-to-cloud and cloud-to-cloud migration services.
 You can migrate data from multiple sources to 20+ cloud storage services.
-The backup tool lets you sync cloud services, and the archiving tool lets you copy data from cloud storage and replicate it locally.
+The backup tool lets you sync cloud services, and the archiving tool enables you to copy data from cloud storage and replicate it locally.

-Whether you need a cloud-to-cloud, on-premise to cloud migration, or a tool that supports both, see more cloud migration services here.
-If you want to learn specific methods for migrating to the AWS public cloud specifically, here are seven AWS migration strategies to choose from.
+Whether you need a cloud-to-cloud, on-premise-to-cloud migration, or a tool that supports both, see more cloud migration services here.
+If you want to learn specific methods for migrating to the AWS public cloud, here are seven AWS migration strategies to choose from.

 5. Lacework – Cloud security tool